 Proposed improvements to Ridge Pike include full depth pavement reconstruction, drainage improvements, new stormwater management facilities, new/reconstructed sidewalk and traffic signal upgrades/coordination.
 A new traffic signal will be installed at Crescent Avenue which currently does not have a traffic signal.
 New or extended turning lanes will be constructed where needed; at these locations, minor pavement widening may be needed.

 Ridge Pike between Norristown and Philadelphia is nearly 5 miles long and will be costly to rebuild.
 In order to fund and construct improvements as quickly as possible, the project is divided into four manageable segments.
 Each has its own timeline and funding.
 For more information about improvement to other segments of Ridge Pike, please visit www.ridgepikeproject.com and www.lafayettestreetproject.com.

 Preliminary design for this Ridge Pike (Harmon Road to Crescent Avenue) project began in late 2017 and will continue through 2019.
 Final design will continue through FY 2020 with construction anticipated to begin in the early 2020’s.

 Public Open Houses will be held periodically to help keep the community informed.
 Announcements will include a posting to those who have joined our email list.
 You can join our email list to receive project updates and announcements.

-The first public open house for the project will be held on April 30, 2019.
-Additional information regarding the meeting is available below:
+The first public open house for the project was held on April 30, 2019.
+The PowerPoint presentation and the display boards are provided below: